What are the Jewish High Holy Days?

 (The Conversation) – In this time of year, Jewish people observe the High Holy Days in the month of Tishrei in the Jewish calendar, usually in September and October.
 These holidays commemorate concepts such as renewal, forgiveness, freedom and joy.

-As a scholar of the Bible and the ancient world, I am continually impressed with how the history of these festivals offers consolation and encourages people toward living well, even during uncertain and troubled times.
+As a scholar of the Bible and the ancient world, I am continually impressed with how the history of these festivals offers consolation and encourages people to live well, even during uncertain and troubled times.

 What are the High Holy Days?